 Time to sum it up

 We saved the most essential part for the final section and we are glad you are here.
 Competitive analysis isn’t only about creating Google sheets, entering some data, and being proud of what you have done.
-You may conduct the deepest research but what matters in the end is – WHAT ACTION DO YOU TAKE?
+You may conduct the deepest SaaS competitive analysis but what matters in the end is – WHAT ACTION DO YOU TAKE?
 If you acknowledge your drawbacks and do your best to improve them, your competitor analysis efforts eventually pay off.

 Did you find our guide useful?
 Let us know your thoughts in the comments section below.